DOdrums/PortfolioProjectFour/README.md

 * [Stackeroverflow(answer from 'Devang Padhiyar')](https://stackoverflow.com/a/55561290/16545052) - to add two querysets together in Dashboard view
 * [Stackeroverflow(answer from 'fceruti')](https://stackoverflow.com/a/9957402/16545052) - to update a user instances information in the POST method of the Dashboard view.
 * [Stackeroverflow(answer from 'Alex Fuentes')](https://stackoverflow.com/a/25319333/16545052) - to make the alert message that appears when editing user data slide up after 4 seconds.
+* [Codepen](https://codepen.io/dotproto/pen/mdOXve) - for the css code of a divider used on homepage.